On the Classical Hardness of the Semidirect Discrete Logarithm Problem in Finite Groups: Specific platform groups

-Now we are ready to compare the standard DLP and the SDLP for the multiplicative group of finite fields $\mathbb{F}_p^*$. \paragraph{DLP} For the multiplicative group of finite fields $\mathbb{F}_p^*$, there are several classical algorithms available for solving the DLP.
-The generic approaches include BSGS \cite{Shanks1971ClassNA} and Pollard's rho algorithm \cite{pollard78dl}, both with time complexity $\mathcal{O}(\sqrt{p-1}) = \Ort(\sqrt{p})$.
+For the multiplicative group of finite fields $\mathbb{F}_p^*$, there are several classical algorithms available for solving the DLP.
+The generic approaches include BSGS \cite{Shanks1971ClassNA} and Pollard's rho algorithm \cite{pollard78dl}, both with time complexity $\mathcal{O}(\sqrt{p-1}) = \mathcal{O}(\sqrt{p})$.

-However, the best classical algorithm for solving the DLP is the Number Field Sieve (NFS), which was originally developed for integer factorization \cite{lenstra90nfs, buhler93nfs} and later adapted to the discrete logarithm problem \cite{gordon93nfs}.
+However, the best classical algorithm for solving the DLP is the Number Field Sieve (NFS), which was originally developed for integer factorization \cite{lenstra90nfs,buhler93nfs} and later adapted to the discrete logarithm problem \cite{gordon93nfs}.

 For a prime $p$, the NFS algorithm achieves a subexponential time complexity of $e^{((64/9)^\frac{1}{3} + o(1))(\ln p)^{\frac{1}{3}}(\ln \ln p)^{\frac{2}{3}}}$.
 The algorithm works by constructing number fields and using relations between elements to build a system of linear equations in a large but sparse matrix.
 The solution to this system gives the discrete logarithm.